kaspersgit/ml_2_sql/Readme.md

 <summary><strong>Quick Demo</strong></summary>
 <br>

-  1. In the terminal in the root of this folder run:
+  1. `ml2sql run`
-    `ml2sql run`, follow the instructions on screen and select the demo data and config
+  2. Follow the instructions and select the demo data and related config
   3. Check the output in the newly created folder

 <br>